shuup/shuup-guide/source/customers-and-users.rst

 Contact Groups
 ~~~~~~~~~~~~~~

-In Shoop, contacts can be placed into different contact groups.
+In Shuup, contacts can be placed into different contact groups.
 These
 groups can then be targetted for campaigns, discount pricing, or custom
 behaviors.